 There are two Vas Deferens, or tubes, each carrying sperm from the testicles to the ejaculatory ducts under the bladder where the sperm mixes with semen.
 Vasectomy is a minor surgical procedure that blocks each vas deferens about two thirds of the way from the upper pole of the testicle to the base of the penis.
 Sperm is therefore prevented from getting into semen, and are absorbed back into the body.

 Success is confirmed with a semen test approximately 25 ejaculations and 12-14 week later when the semen is clear of sperm.
 Sex and ejaculation feel the same but pregnancy is prevented.
-The chance of a pregnancy ever occurring in future is exceptionally low at 1 in 2,000.
+The chance of a pregnancy ever occurring after a negative post vasectomy test is exceptionally low at 1 in 2,000.